Gumbo

 Make the Roux

-Heat oil in heavy 6-quart pot over medium-high heat until very hot and almost smoking.
-Add flour and stir constantly until mixture is very dark reddish brown or chocolate, reducing the heat as you go -- about 15 minutes.
+Heat oil in heavy 6-quart pot (or dutch oven) over medium-high heat until very hot and almost smoking.
+Add flour and stir constantly until mixture is a deep, clay red - well past "peanut butter", but not burnt/dark red/dark brown either.
+Reduce the heat as you go -- 15-30 minutes.

 Add the Trinity